vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     * connectionString

-The resources have now been created.
+    The Azure resources required for this lab are now available.

 ### Exercise 2: Install Azure IoT EdgeHub Dev Tool

-In this exercise, you will will install the Azure IoT EdgeHub Dev Tool.
+In this exercise, you will will ensure that the Azure IoT EdgeHub Dev Tool is installed.

-1. Verify that you have Python 3.8 installed in your development environment.
+1. Verify that you have Python version 3.9 (or later) installed in your development environment.

-    Lab 3 of this course has you prepare the lab environment, including the installation Python 3.8.
-If Python is not installed, refer back to the instructions in Lab 3.
+    Python 3.9 should be listed on the Windows Start menu.

-1. With Python installed, open Windows Command Prompt.
+1. With Python installed, open a Windows Command Prompt.

 1. At the command prompt, to install the package manager for Python (Pip), enter the following commands: